 Folding bead construction can make them more difficult to mount.
 Worn tire can split along its seams.

 Very puncture-resistant.
-Service life is well above the 500-600 miles of other road tires.
+Service life is well above the 500 to 600 miles of other road tires.
 Offers excellent cornering.
 Rolling resistance is minimal.

 Tend to be heavier than other road tires.
-Installation can be a bit tricky, with a risk of a pinch flat.
+Installation can be a bit tricky.
 Tends to fail at the sidewalls rather than the treads.

 Attractive styling gives tire a sleek look.
 Added graphene helps tire resist punctures.
 Stays grippy in the corners and light on the straightaways, making for easy acceleration.
 Excellent handling and durability.